wayne2000/GFHart/GFHartR3/readme.txt

 //	GF Hart Communication Module - code Rev 3. renew
 //	11/7/12 Working on main9900_r3
+11/9/12
+== Need a slotTimer that generates an event hsbSlotTimeout.
+	- Starts at arriving $H, 50mS, will transition to Error handler on timeout (hsbMsgInProgress==TRUE)
+	- restarted at event evHsbTxDone, 100mS, will prepare for next (enableRx) on time-out (hsbMsgInProgress==FALSE)

 11/8/12
 Need the compile source: dummy functions enableMainTxIntr(), etc in main9900r3.c Finishing HSB TX and RX combined